GIfatahTH/states_rebuilder/README.md

 `states_rebuilder` uses the service locator pattern for injecting dependencies using the` injector` with is a StatefulWidget.
 To understand the principle of DI, it is important to consider the following principles:

 1. `Injector` adds classes to the container of the service locator in` initState` and deletes them in the `dispose` state.
 This means that if `Injector` is removed and re-inserted in the widget tree, a new singleton is registered for the injected models.
+If you  injected streams or futures using `Inject.stream` or `Inject.future` and when a the `Injector` is disposed and re-inserted, the streams and futures are disposed and reinitialized by `states_rebuilder` and do not fear of any memory leakage.

 2. You can use nested injectors.
 As the `Injector` is a simple StatefulWidget, it can be added anywhere in the widget tree.
 A typical use is to insert the `Injector` deeper in the widget tree just before using the injected classes.

 3. Injected classes are registered lazily.
-This means that they are not instantiated after injection until they are consumed for the first time using `Injector.get` or` Injector.getAsModel`.
+This means that they are not instantiated after injection until they are consumed for the first time using `Injector.get` or` Injector.getAsReactive`.

-4. For each injected class, you can consume the registered instance using `Injector.get` or the reactive model wrapper of the injected instance using` Injector.getAsModel`.
-As the raw instance and the reactive instance are registered lazily, if you consume a class using only `Injector.get` and not` Injector.getAsModel`, the reactive instance will never be instantiated.
+4. For each injected class, you can consume the registered instance using `Injector.get` or the reactive model wrapper of the injected instance using` Injector.getAsReactive`.
+As the raw instance and the reactive instance are registered lazily, if you consume a class using only `Injector.get` and not` Injector.getAsReactive`, the reactive instance will never be instantiated.

 5. You can register classes with concrete types or abstract classes.